HoangDucNgoc/rock_shop/README.md

 		    - [Requests Limiter]
 	- facade.php new class : objectservice and objectendpoint
 	- Each service can log request, response , and error
+	- Other service only accept request from service gateway

 # Document